Get E-Book

 });

-AddressInfo is the small object Node returns for a TCP server address: { address, family, port }.
-For an IPv4 loopback bind, it might print { address: '127.0.0.1', family: 'IPv4', port: 41891 }.
-If you bind to port 0, the OS chooses the port and server.address().port is the value your client needs.
+AddressInfo is the small object Node returns for a TCP server address.
+It has address, family, and port fields.
+For an IPv4 loopback bind, it might look like this -

-server.listen() is the method that binds the server to an endpoint and starts accepting.
+server.listen() binds the server to an endpoint and starts accepting.
 For TCP, it takes a port and optional host, or an options object.
-The call can complete asynchronously because Node crosses into native code and the OS can reject the bind.
+The operation can complete asynchronously because Node crosses into native code and the OS can reject the bind.

 const server = net.createServer();